Loading Results

 • Don’t smoke in the same room with your baby.

 • Beginning birth control pills too soon can decrease your milk supply.
 Wait at least 6 weeks before taking birth control pills and then use only the mini-pill (Progestin).
 If you still notice a decrease in your milk supply, talk to your doctor about other birth control options.
 Other medications may also affect milk supply.
 Check with your doctor.
-(Refer to PI-682, Breastfeeding and Birth Control: You Have Options.)
+(Refer to Breastfeeding and Birth Control.)

 • Mothers who are exhausted may notice a decrease in milk supply.
 To keep yourself from getting too tired: